notaryproject/specifications/scenarios.md

 **Implications of this requirement:**

-- Artifact movement or copy means the original signature is still available.
-In this scenario, the signature is saved to the same registry.
+- Renaming does not invalidate the signature
+- Artifact movement, or copy, to a different repository does not invalidate the signature

 ### Scenario #5: Acquire Artifacts From Public Repositories, Copying to Private Registries for Deployment